What is the second screen experience?

-However, what we want to focus on right now is the promotional aspect of the second screen, and in particular the watch & win model.
+However, what we want to focus on right now is the promotional aspect of the second screen, in particular, the watch & win model.

 For an example of a successful second screen experience, look no further than AMC’s popular zombie show, The Walking Dead.
 In addition to running a fan video contest on Facebook and an ultimate fan game that is effectively a trivia contest, they also ran a watch & win sweepstakes.

-In each episode of the show there were 3 commercials devoted to the watch & win that directed the viewer to start their second screen experience by visiting a shortlink, in addition to providing a codeword from the phrase needed to enter the contest.
-The link from the commercial brought viewers to a page with a large “Enter Contest” button.
-To enter the contest, viewers needed to enter their name and email address and the full phrase (which could only be learned by watching the full episode while it aired).
-The contest prize was the Hyundai Tucson that was featured on the show in the beginning of the third season, and the car was prominently featured on both app ads and on air promos.
+In each episode of the show, there were 3 commercials devoted to the watch & win.
+These directed the viewer to start their second screen experience by visiting a short link, in addition to providing a codeword from the phrase needed to enter the contest.
+Using the short link brought viewers to a page with a large “Enter Contest” button.
+To enter the contest, viewers entered their name and email address and the full phrase (which could only be learned by watching the full episode while it aired).
+The contest prize was the Hyundai Tucson featured on the show in the beginning of the third season, and the car was prominently featured in both app ads and on-air promos.
 To see even more examples of code word contests, take a look at these ideas from our partners.

 The cue to enter the contest doesn’t necessarily need to be text-based either.
 USA’s quirky detective show, Psych, has a pineapple hidden somewhere in nearly every episode of the show.
-If a viewer spots the pineapple, they can enter online to win weekly prizes or one of 3 grand prizes to the home of the pineapple itself – Hawaii.
-In this example, the promotion itself was advertised during the commercial breaks, but the cue needed to enter the contest could only be found within the show itself.
+If a viewer spots the pineapple, they can enter online to win weekly prizes or one of 3 grand prizes, a trip to the home of the pineapple itself – Hawaii.
+In this example, USA advertised the promotion during commercial breaks, but the key required to enter the contest could only be found within the show itself.

 All of your second screen engagement campaigns MUST be mobile friendly.